Kuehle/simple-grunt-dev/README.md

 # simple-grunt-dev
 ## Basic idea
 Providing a simple skelleton for grunt dev tasks
+## How to run
+#### install dependencies
+With all global dependencies installed, simply do:
+'npm install'
+'bower install'
+#### run grunt
+To start developer mode:
+'grunt dev'
 ## Features
 - creates a new dev folder
 - copies structure from app